JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7887 days**.

-And here is a just a random fact -  **Lake Baikal is the oldest freshwater lake on Earth, having formed between 20 and 25 million years ago**.
+And here is a just a random fact -  **There was once a country called Prussia.
+After World War II, it was divided among Poland, Germany, and the USSR**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)